telerik/blazor-docs/upgrade/framework-versions.md

 The client-side (WebAssembly) flavor of Blazor is a set of separate NuGet packages whose version may not match the .NET Core version they run on.

+>important WebAssembly 3.2.x is not part of .NET Core 3.1 and its official support by Microsoft ends with <a href="https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-1/" target="_blank">.NET 6 Preview 1 which is available as of 17 February 2021</a>.
+You can read more about this <a href="https://github.com/dotnet/aspnetcore/issues/26838#issuecomment-718763457" target="_blank">here</a> and in the <a href="https://dotnet.microsoft.com/platform/support/policy/dotnet-core" target="_blank">.NET Core and .NET 5 Support Policy</a>.
+You should upgrade WebAssembly applications running on 3.2.x to .NET 5.

 >caption Telerik UI for Blazor versions per WebAssembly packages version

 | WebAssembly version                  | Telerik UI for Blazor version      |